Will PKV Be Too Expensive When You Retire?

 What changes at the retirement transition

-By law, PKV adds a 10 % statutory surcharge (the gesetzlicher Zuschlag) on top of the tariff premium between age 21 and the end of age 60.
+By law, PKV adds a 10 % statutory surcharge (the gesetzlicher Zuschlag) on top of the tariff premium between age 21 and the end of the calendar year in which you turn 60.
 This is codified in § 149 VAG.
 The surcharge is one source flowing into the broader Altersrückstellung that the insurer builds inside the tariff calculation; it is not the reserve itself.

-For a working-age premium of, say, €700/month, this means an automatic reduction of about €70/month from age 61 onward, before any other mechanic kicks in.
+For a working-age premium of, say, €700/month, this is an automatic reduction of about €70/month from the calendar-year cut-off onward, before any other mechanic kicks in.

 The Krankentagegeld portion comes off when you stop working